Loopring/protocols/packages/loopring_v3/DESIGN.md

 - Deposits not yet included in a finalized block can be withdrawn using `withdrawFromDepositRequest`
 - Approved withdrawals can manually be withdrawn (even when not in withdrawal mode) using `withdrawFromApprovedWithdrawal`

-## Signatures

-Currently we use EdDSA keys (7,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
-We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate keypair specifically for our sidechain.

-## ValidSince / ValidUntil
+## ValidSince/ValidUntil

 A block and its proof is always made for a fixed input.
 The operator cannot accurately know on what timestamp the block will be processed on the Ethereum blockchain, but he needs a fixed timestamp to create a block and its proof (the chosen timestamp impacts which orders are valid and invalid).

 We do however know the approximate time the block will be committed on the Ethereum blockchain.
-Next to the data for the block the operator also includes the timestamp the block was generated for.
-This timestamp is checked against the timestamp onchain and if the difference is less than `TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` the block can be committed.
+When committing the block the operator also includes the timestamp he used in the block (as a part of the public data).
+This timestamp is checked against the timestamp on-chain and if the difference is less than `TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` the block can be committed.

 ## Brokers

-Allows a broker to sign orders for someone else.
+A broker is someone that can manage orders for an account it does not own.

 The account system is used for this.
 Users can create a special account for a broker and deposit funds the broker is able to use.
 This is done by setting `account.publicKey` to the public key of the broker instead of the order owner.
 To stop the broker from being able to fill orders the balance can be withdrawn or the public key stored in the account can be changed.

 ## Wallets

+Wallets are the where orders are created.
+The wallet can insert its account to receive a part of the fees paid by the order owner.

 Wallets need to create a fee recipient account to receive the wallet fees of the order.
 This account can be included in the order.

 ## Ring-Matchers

+Ring-Matchers collect as many orders as possible sent to him by wallets (or created by himself).
+In this large pool of orders he finds 2 (or more, depending on the protocol version) orders that can be matched with each other (so the orders are filled as expected by the users, this is enforced by the protocol).
+We call this a ring.

-Ring-Matchers need to create a normal account so they can pay the operator (and recieve the burnrate-free margin).
-They also need to create a fee recipient account to receive the matching fee from orders (because the burnrate needs to be applied on these funds when withdrawing).
+Ring-Matchers need to create a normal account so they can pay the operator (and receive the burn rate free margin).
+They also need to create a fee-recipient account to receive the matching fee from orders (because the burn rate needs to be applied on these funds when withdrawing).

-## The Operator

-Every exchange has an operator.
-The operator is responsible for creating and proving blocks.
-Blocks need to be submitted onchain and the correctness of the work in a block needs to be proven.
-This is done by creating a proof.

-A block can be in 3 states:
-- Committed: The block has been committed onchain but not yet proven
-- Verified: The block has been committed and has been proven, but a block that was committed before this block has not yet been verified.
-- Finalized: This block and all previous blocks have been proven.

-In practice the operator creates a block and submits it onchain by calling `commitBlock`.
-He then has at most `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds to submit a proof for the block using `verifyBlock`.
-A proof can be submitted any time between when the block is committed and `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds afterwards, verifying a block does not need to be done in the same order as they are committed.
-If a block isn't proven in time `revertBlock` needs to be called by the operator within `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE` seconds the block was committed.
-When a block is successfully reverted the complete stake of the exchange is burned.
-If the operator fails to call `revertBlock` in time the exchange will automatically go into withdrawal mode.
-If there are any unverified blocks anyone can call `burnStake` to still burn the stake.

-The operator can be a simple Ethereum address or can be a complex contract allowing multiple people to work together to submit and prove blocks.
-It is left up to the exchange how this is set up.

-The operator contract can also be used to enforce an offchain data-availability system.
-A simple scheme could be that multiple parties need to sign off on a block before it can be committed.
-This can be checked in the contract.
-As long as one member is trustworthy and actually shares the data than data-availability is ensured.
+### Fee

+The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
+Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any token can be used to pay the fee.**

 ### Restrictions

 The operator needs all the order data to generate the proof.
-We need a way to prevent the operator from creating new rings with him as the recipient of the ring matching fees.
+We need a way to prevent the operator from re-creating rings with him as the recipient of the ring matching fees.

 To allow orders to be matched by any criteria by a ring-matcher we also need a mechanism to prevent operators to re-order the sequence in which the rings are settled while enforcing the ring can only be settled a single time.